ezavesky/clip-extractor/README.rst

 - 1.0.3
     - fallback event type added, more verbosity when that fallback is chosen
     - don't skip/abort trimming if there is no start marker found
+    - fix duration requirement bug for detection of events
+    - refactor to allow event trimming

 - 1.0.2
     - refactor to allow trimming/alignment events to be recorded